Home » Odds » March Madness » First Four

 Bracketology

-Teams that find themselves outside of the field are Oklahoma State, Rutgers, North Carolina, and Clemson.
-The Heels opened the season as the favorite to cut down the nets after representing the runner-up in 2022.
-You can price shop March Madness odds, which is especially useful if you’re eyeing the best Final Four odds in the betting market.
+There were several snubs this year, including Indiana, Auburn and Oklahoma.
+You can price shop March Madness odds, which is especially useful if you're eyeing the best Final Four odds in the betting market.
 More college basketball odds are available to sift through as well.

 First Four Format